Satorumi/Wev-scrapping-Project/README.md

 # WEB-SCRAPPING PROJECT
 from: https://youtu.be/Ewgy-G9cmbg

+## Covered Data Science and Python's topics:
+- Web scraping with BeautifulSoup
+- Cleaning data
+- Testing code with Pytest
+- Pattern matching with regular expressions (Re library)
+- Working with dates (datetime library)
+- Saving & loading data with Pickle library
+- Accessing data from an API using Requests library

 ## Task #1: Scrape the infobox from Soul movie wiki page (save in python dictionary and create a DataFrame)
 Link: https://en.wikipedia.org/wiki/Soul_(2020_film)